Follow the admission requirements below if you are not a U.S. citizen and do not have permanent residence in the United States.

 Valparaiso University is required by the United States Department of Homeland Security to determine that international applicants have sufficient financial resources to cover their expenses while in the USA.
 All international applicants must complete:

-1. The financial support form (found here) OR a letter of sponsorship from the person(s) assuming responsibility for all of applicant’s fees.
+1. The financial support form (found on this page under the New Students tab OR a letter of sponsorship from the person(s) assuming responsibility for all of applicant’s fees.

 2. A sponsor’s original or official bank statement of sufficient funds or official scholarship notification letter from a governmental or private sponsoring agency (some restrictions apply).